MHRA/products/infrastructure/README.md

    ```

 5. Change to the relevant environment directory (e.g. `infrastructure/environments/prod`)
-6. Create an `.env` file following the example from `.env.example`, values to populate these fields are on step 8 and 10. (_Note: Some values are the same for different keys it, e.g. `ARM_CLIENT_ID` & `TF_VAR_CLIENT_ID`, this is because one is for Azure CLI and the other one is to inject the sensible value into a Terraform block_)
+6. Create an `.env` file following the example from `.env.example`.
+You'll need to speak with the development team to get appropriate values for this file.

+## Provisioning a new environment

+This step is limited to developers who have `owner` rights on Azure.
+If this is not your case, ask a colleague with the appropriate privileges, or contact **MHRA IT Desk**.

-7. Create a new storage account for the Terraform state,
+7. Create a new storage account for the Terraform state.

    ```sh
    ../../scripts/create-storage-account.sh